IHE/HIE-Whitepaper/README.md

 ### 3.1.2 Cross-Enterprise Document Media Interchange (XDM)

-The Cross-Enterprise Document Media Interchange ([XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html)) profile addresses situations where the electronic exchange of clinical information does not rely on networked connections between the parties exchanging the information.
+The Cross-Enterprise Document Media Interchange ([XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html)) Profile addresses situations where the electronic exchange of clinical information does not rely on networked connections between the parties exchanging the information.
 In these cases, electronic media (such as CDs and USB